FREQUENTLY ASKED QUESTIONS

 I am always open to your ideas.
 I can’t guarantee we can do all of them but I will do my best.
 It is helpful for you to share your pinterest board with me if you have one and I will definitely check it out to see what you had in mind.
 Or you can email me some photos or share them on your wedding day, I am always open to your suggestions and thoughts.

-I always have a 2nd shooter with me for the added security of capturing everything we can and for the fact that I can’t be in two places at once.
+I like to have a 2nd shooter with me for the added security of capturing everything we can and for the fact that I can’t be in two places at once.
 My 2nd shooter will be grabbing different angles, helping me keep track of the timeline, paying attention to detail (fixing necklaces, hair etc).
 While I may be getting wide shots, I may have them grab the close ups.

 How long have you been shooting?

 I started shooting when I was in college in about 2008.
 I was studying video and we didn’t have a photography department at the time, so I am basically self-taught.
 I started shooting weddings in 2009, shot on my own for a bit and then switched to shooting weddings for another company.
 In 2013 I decided to invest and re-brand as “Sarah Jane photography” and officially went full time in 2015.
+I have shot over 250 weddings since the beginning.

 What about video?